Dylmoco/smoothr/storefronts/README.md

 }
 ```

-Activate the gateway via `store_settings.settings.active_payment_gateway`
+Activate the gateway via `store_settings.settings.active_payment_gateway`.
+Requests to `/api/checkout/authorizeNet` only succeed when this value is
+`authorizeNet`.
+Alternatively you can override the setting on the client by
-or by defining the following snippet before loading the SDK:
+defining the following snippet before loading the SDK:

 ```html
 <script>